Vesak: In South Korea

 In South Korea the birthday of Buddha is celebrated on the 8th day of the 4th month in the Korean lunar calendar (as well as in Hong Kong, Macau) and is an official holiday.
 This day is called 석가탄신일 (Seokga tansinil), meaning "Buddha's birthday" or 부처님 오신 날 (Bucheonim osin nal) meaning "the day when the Buddha came".
 It has now grown into one of the nation's biggest cultural festivals.
 Lotus lanterns cover the entire temple throughout the month which are often flooded down the street.
 On the day of Buddha's birth, many temples provide free meals and tea to all visitors.
 The breakfast and lunch provided are often sanchae bibimbap.

 Yeondeunghoe (연등회) is a lantern-lighting festival in Korea celebrating the Buddha's Birthday.
 It is inscribed in UNESCO Intangible Cultural Heritage List from 2020 and enlisted as South Korean Intangible Cultural Property from 2012.

 Outside Asia

 In Canada

 An annual event known as Vesak: Buddha's Birthday is celebrated in Toronto in its three major three Buddhist temples, that represent the three main branches of Buddhism.
 Held at Mississauga Celebration Square, it features a number of Buddhist-themed events and activities, as well as cultural acts from Asia, including China, Sri Lanka and Vietnam.

-Vesak in Ottawa: Buddha's Birthday is celebrated in Ottawa.
-In May 2012, Visita Sirin Leelaratna organized a memorable Vesak celebration in Ottawa, the capital city of Canada.
-In commemoration of the Buddha's birth, enlightenment, and passing, the event aims to bring together Buddhist groups worldwide.
-The commemoration has grown over the years, incorporating noteworthy occasions such as the unveiling of the International Buddhist flag at Ottawa's City Hall and official proclamations from regional authorities.

-With speeches from prominent figures, artistic performances, and community initiatives aimed at fostering peace and understanding, the Vesak in Ottawa event has grown over the years.
-Leelaratna led the successful effort to make Ottawa the first city worldwide to implement official road signage directing travelers to Buddhist temples.
-The brown wayfinding signs, featuring the dharma wheel (dharmachakra) symbol and bilingual text "Buddhist/Bouddhiste," were installed by the City of Ottawa, marking a significant milestone for Buddhist visibility and religious recognition within Canadian municipal infrastructure.
-Leelaratna, founder of Buddhist Embassy®, has advanced Vesak in Ottawa recognition in Canada through various initiatives, including advocacy for Vesak Heritage Month.